sbuehler7524/Battleship_ForkProject2/Documentation/documentation project 2 581.md

 * Added delay to triggering sounds if the AI/players make a hit at the same time.
 * Edited deploy button.
 * Added a feature where the player cannot pick the same spot multiple times in singleplayer.
 * Fixed the “Leave Room” feature in singleplayer.
+* Merged the singleplayer branch into the main branch.
 * Time Accounting:
   * Mikaela: 1 hour
-  * Abhishek: 3 hours
+  * Abhishek: 4 hours
   * Samuel: 1 hour
   * Andrew: 2.5 hours
   * Collins: 1 hour